|

 A. Yes, I'll sponsor racquets.
 However, you need to help to promote the

-racquets to your friends if possible.
+racquets to your friends. win win.

 Q. What will you do when your opponent serve a very high ball into your